adaptingadapting/holbertonschool-low_level_programming/hello_world/README.md

-1-compiler - compiles but doesnt link thanks to the -c option of gcc, outputs a .o file object 2-assembler - generates assembly code and outputs .s assembly code instructions 3-name - uses the .o option to output into a specfic file, in this case "cisfun"
+1-compiler - compiles but doesnt link thanks to the -c option of gcc, outputs a .o file object 2-assembler - generates assembly code and outputs .s assembly code instructions 3-name - uses the .o option to output into a specfic file, in this case "cisfun" 4-puts.c - uses puts function to write a string into the standard output